riquiofficial/social-network/README.md

 # Social Network

-Basic Twitter-like Social Networking app where users can write posts, like posts and follow other users
+The goal of this project was to create a functional Twitter-like Social Networking app where users can write posts, like posts, edit posts, view profiles and follow other users.
+Focus was more on the back end with Django and making API calls using JavaScript's Fetch API to update the page.

 ## Video